dade92/side_channel_attack_suite/README.md

     3) T-test tool performs t-test analysis on a pair of traces, of order 1 and higher (up to order 5, actually is useless implement attacks of order higher than that).

+    4) Filter tool, used to filter raw traces.

     All of these tools accept as argument a config file.
     Each directory has a config file example with detailed information about all the parameters.

-    All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the .png images.
+    All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the .png images or a .dat file of filtered traces.

     There is a Makefile that will compile everything in this directory.
 Just type Make in the terminal.

     Git will ignore all .out,.o,.dat,files, all the directories called "output" or "configuration" and all the images (.png and .svg) and gnuplot scripts (.gpl files).
 So it is suggested to generate binary executable with the  extension .out, and to create directories with the aforementioned name if you don't want to track something.